mlevatich/Abelon/notes/gameplay/skilltrees.md

 #### Abelon

-- demon - clutches: pull an enemy towards you, deal some damage, and reduce its reaction.
-Costs 1 ignea.
-- demon - Siphon: lifesteal by hitting an enemy.
-Regen all damage dealt (1.0 * force), costs 2-3 ignea.
+- veteran - Bravado - Assist, grants allies big force, but vastly reduced reaction, affinity
 - executioner - Execute: Force * 1.5 weapon damage to enemy below half
-- veteran - gambit - 40 weapon damage, lowers affinity and agility to zero.
-- veteran - Bravado - Assist, grants allies big force, but vastly reduced reaction, affinity
-- executioner - death blessing - Assist, grants allies agility and affinity on kill, scales with abelon's affinity.
 - Abelon should get an assist that surrounds an enemy abelon is adjacent to.
 Cause attacks to lower reaction for one turn or something? encourage dogpiling.
+- executioner - death blessing - Assist, grants allies agility and affinity on kill, scales with abelon's affinity.
+- demon - Siphon: lifesteal by hitting an enemy.
+Regen all damage dealt (1.0 * force), costs 2-3 ignea.

 #### Kath